 The MATI is made up of 180 points.
-Students complete 120 points of compulsory courses, including either research or a practical project and internship, and 60 points of optional courses completed at UC or abroad with a partner university (subject to availability of placements).
+You will complete 120 points of compulsory courses, including either research or a practical project and internship, and 60 points of elective courses completed at UC or abroad with a partner university (subject to availability of placements).

 The programme will usually take 1 year to 18 months of full-time study, or up to 3 years part-time.

-Students will be able to specialise in either Chinese, French, German, Japanese, Russian, Spanish, or te reo Māori languages in their degree.
+You will be able to specialise in either Chinese, French, German, Japanese, Russian, Spanish, or te reo Māori languages in your degree.

-Students can then choose to either complete a research course in their chosen language, or complete both an independent translation project and a practical work placement course.
+You can then choose to either complete a research course in your chosen language, or complete both an independent translation project and a practical work placement course.

-In the second semester of the degree, students can choose to either complete coursework at UC, or study abroad at an overseas university in a country that predominantly speaks their chosen language (subject to availability of placements).
+In the second semester of the degree, you can choose to either complete coursework at UC, or study abroad at an overseas university in a country that predominantly speaks your chosen language (subject to availability of placements).

 Or at UC: